History of the Seattle Seahawks: 2017: Missing the playoffs

-2018: Return to the Playoffs
+2018: Return to the playoffs

 There were low expectations for the Seahawks in the 2018 season.
 Many key players left the team.
 Cornerback Richard Sherman, defensive lineman Cliff Avril, and punter Jon Ryan were all released.
 Tight ends Jimmy Graham and Luke Willson, wide receiver Paul Richardson, and running back Thomas Rawls all departed in free agency.
 Kam Chancellor announced his retirement on July 1, 2018, due to the neck injury he sustained in week 10 of the previous season.
 In week 4 against the Arizona Cardinals, free safety Earl Thomas broke a bone in his left leg and missed the remainder of the season.
-Some of the players that were picked in the 2018 NFL Draft include first rounder running back Rashaad Penny, standout tight end Will Dissly, eventual Pro Bowler punter Michael Dickson, and the first one-handed player in NFL history, Shaquem Griffin.
+Some of the players that were picked in the 2018 NFL draft include first rounder running back Rashaad Penny, standout tight end Will Dissly, eventual Pro Bowler punter Michael Dickson, and the first one-handed player in NFL history, Shaquem Griffin.

 Paul Allen, owner of the Seahawks since 1997, died of cancer on October 15, 2018, at the age of 65.

-The Seahawks started the season on the wrong foot, starting 0-2 and having given up 12 sacks and averaging 68 yards rushing a game.
+The Seahawks started the season on the wrong foot, starting 0–2 and having given up 12 sacks and averaging 68 yards rushing a game.
 They won their next two games narrowly, but the Seahawks completely turned around the season in week 5.
 Although they lost to the Los Angeles Rams 33–31, they put up an impressive 190 rushing yards and won the turnover battle 2–0.
-The Seahawks preceded to win their next two, including against the Oakland Raiders in their first NFL International Series game in London, England.
+The Seahawks then won their next two, including against the Oakland Raiders in their first NFL International Series game in London, England.
 They then fell to both of the Los Angeles teams, the Rams and the Chargers, but then went on a rampage, winning 6 of their next 7.
-Some notable wins, were against the 6-2 Carolina Panthers and against the eventual MVP Patrick Mahomes and the 11-3 Kansas City Chiefs.
+Some notable wins, were against the 6–2 Carolina Panthers and against the eventual MVP Patrick Mahomes and the 11–3 Kansas City Chiefs.
 With that win, they clinched the a playoff berth and eventually finished the season as the 5th seed in the NFC at 10–6.

 In the Wild Card game, they dueled with the 4th seed Dallas Cowboys.
 The Seahawks, however, could never get their run game going and, combined with kicker Sebastian Janikowski's injury at the end of the first half, led to them being down 10 with 2:08 remaining, the score being 24–14.
 The Seahawks rallied for a touchdown and subsequent two point conversion to cut the deficit to 2, but failed to recover Michael Dickson's drop kick onside kick, ending the game with a final score of 24–22.